Dabur-class patrol boat: Armament

 The boats are armed with two Oerlikon 20 mm cannons, two 12.7 mm machine guns.
 Two 324 mm torpedo tubes are provided for the Mark 46 torpedo and there is space for two racks of depth charges.
 Carl Gustav recoilless rifles are carried aboard the ships for anti-terrorist purposes.

 Exports

 In 1976, five of the class were given to the Christian Lebanese Forces Militia in Lebanon, but they were later returned in 1990.
 In 1978 Israel sold four of the class to Argentina and four to Nicaragua.
 In 1984 they sold two to Sri Lanka.
 In 1991 four more were sold to Fiji and six to Chile.
 Chile bought four more in 1995, and Nicaragua purchased three more in 1996.

 Service history

 Dabur-class boats first battle engagements were made in the October 1973 Yom Kippur War.
-During the war, two Dabur boats attacked an Egyptian commando force in its own port at Marse Talamat and destroyed speed boats and rubber dinghies just as they were preparing for attacks on Israeli targets in the Sinai Peninsula.
+During the war, two Dabur boats attacked an Egyptian commando force in its own port at Marsa Talamat and destroyed speed boats and rubber dinghies just as they were preparing for attacks on Israeli targets in the Sinai Peninsula.